This post was updated on June 13, 2016 to reflect information from Charleys Philly Steaks’ 2016 FDD (Item 7).

 - The cost per square foot to lease commercial space varies considerably depending on the location and market conditions affecting commercial property.

-- In 2014, the square footage for company-owned mall food court locations operated by the company during the calendar year ranged from 472 to 1,643 square feet.
+- In 2015, the square footage for company-owned mall food court locations ranged from 472 to 1,643 square feet.
 The company estimates that franchisees will need approximately 400 to 900 square feet for a mall food court location and 1,200 to 2,500 square feet for a strip center or in-line Restaurant with seating.

 - All or a portion of the rental rate for some of the company-owned Restaurants is based on a percentage of sales, so the cost per square foot for these particular restaurants varies from time to time.